boxyhq/saas-starter-kit/README.md

 The Open Source Next.js SaaS boilerplate for Enterprise SaaS app development.

+Please star ⭐ the repo if you want us to continue developing and improving the SaaS Starter Kit! 😀
 ## 📖 Additional Resources

 Video - [BoxyHQ's SaaS Starter Kit: Your Ultimate Enterprise-Compliant Boilerplate](https://www.youtube.com/watch?v=oF8QIwQIhyo) <br>